 Tooth extraction is nothing to be afraid of.
 While our main goal is to help our patients maintain the health and wellness of their smiles, sometimes this means we need to remove problematic teeth.
 If a tooth becomes damaged, impacted, or severely decayed, sometimes it is simply best to remove it and move forward with tooth replacement options instead.

 Understanding Your Wisdom Teeth

 Wisdom teeth cause a wide range of concerns within your smile.
-Because they grow in much later than the rest of your permanent teeth, there isn’t much room left for them to grow into.
+Because they grow in much later than the rest of your permanent teeth, for some people, there isn’t much room left for them to grow into.
 This means that your other teeth may begin to shift around to make space for the additional teeth.
 If there is no space left, your wisdom teeth may become impacted and cause a toothache.

 Even if there is enough space in your smile for your wisdom teeth to grow, many patients will struggle to maintain the health of their wisdom teeth.
 This is because they grow into the far back corners of your smile, making them especially difficult to brush and floss.
 Many patients with intact wisdom teeth will have to deal with severe decay.
 For these reasons, it has become standard practice to have wisdom teeth removed.
 Having them removed sooner rather than later will avoid future pain or discomfort.

 How do I prepare myself for a tooth extraction?